-Mr. Laarman pointed out that a growing number of Catholic Bishops in the United States are reaffirming the foundations of the Church, and are calling for more whether it be in a limited war, or radical action in opposition to the arms race.
-One example is a war-tax resistance, i.e. witholding that portion of income taxes that would go to the military.
-These Bishops are emphasizing faithfulness to the Church, and the foundations it is based on.
+growing number of Catholic Bishops in the United States are reaffirming the foundations of the Church, and are calling for more based on whether it be in a limited war, or radical action in opposition to the arms race.
+One example is a war-tax resistance, i.e. witholding that por-Mr. Laarman pointed out that a tion of income taxes that would go to the military.
+These Bishops are emphasizing faithfulness to the Church, and the foundations it is